cbatu1/Illumio-Coding-Challenge/README.md

 #### Thought Process Behind the Solution

+Within the given timeframe I was able to implement a solution as described below.
 The `Firewall.java` is the main class that includes a constructor that takes in a file path as a parameter for the input rules.
 It goes through the inputted csv file line by line and creates new `Rule` instances using the `Rule.java` class and adds them to a HashSet.